fcabrera23/onvif-camera-mock/README.md

 ### 7. Run it with Akri and Kubernetes

-- If you are using [K3s](https://k3s.io/) on top of a Linux device, please follow the [ONVIF for IP cameras guide](https://docs.akri.sh/discovery-handlers/onvif).
+- If you are using [K3s](https://k3s.io/) on a Linux device, please follow the [ONVIF for IP cameras guide](https://docs.akri.sh/discovery-handlers/onvif).

     Once you have your Kubernetes cluster running and Akri installed, run the following command to enable the ONVIF discovery:
     ```bash